Coronavirus/COVID-19 Information and Resources

 - A response team comprised of the medical and nursing staff will convene to determine next steps.

 - Once the risk has been removed, normal operations will resume.

 - If a client tests positive for COVID-19 and is asymptomatic:

 - The client will be isolated in a private room with a separate entrance for 10 days.

 - If a staff member tests positive for COVID-19 and is asymptomatic, they will be required to self-quarantine for 10 days and will not be allowed to return to work until their test results are normal.

 - If a staff member develops symptoms of illness while at work:

-- The staff member must notify supervisor and nursing for assessment.
+- The staff member must notify nursing staff for assessment.

-- If needed, the Nursing Supervisor will report the incident to the Medical and Clinical Director.
+- Nursing and medical staff will report all incidents to the Clinical Director.